Bridges in unincorporated King County

 The catastrophic failure of Ohio's Silver Bridge in December 1967 during a pre-holiday rush hour sparked a national program aimed at monitoring the safety of the country's bridges.
 By 1971, the National Bridge Inspection Standards (NBIS) was issued by the Federal Highway Administration (FHWA.)
 The NBIS established a national policy for uniform inspection procedures and schedules.
 A 1988 amendment to the NBIS required that all bridges be rated for load capacity and that bridges that do not meet the standard criteria be posted with their restricted load amounts.
 Load ratings are determined based on the as-built structural elements and the results of field condition inspection, and are performed according to standard practices developed by the American Association of State Highway Transportation Officials (AASHTO.)

 What are the load limit restrictions for King County bridges and how are they decided on?

 A bridge load rating is the measure of a bridge's load carrying capacity.
 National Bridge Inspection Standards (NBIS) require the posting of load limits on a bridge, if a legal load configuration exceeds the operating rating for that bridge.
 The bridges are posted for AASHTO trucks Type 3, Type 3S2 and Type 3-3 which are intended to encompass the majority of loads to which a bridge might be subjected.
-A list of posted bridges with their corresponding load limits can be found here.
-PDF 453KB
+See a list of posted bridges with their corresponding load limits.
+PDF 322KB

 Where can I find a bridge maintenance schedule?